 INFORMING INTERVENTIONS TO REDUCE PATHOGENS AND AMR

 Pathogen and antimicrobial resistance (AMR) levels are devastatingly high in regions with inadequate water, sanitation, and hygiene (WASH).
-Approximately 1.7 billion cases and 1.6 million deaths occur each year from diarrhoeal disease, with a disproportionate burden in children under five.
+Approximately 1.7 billion cases and 1.6 million deaths of diarrhoeal disease occur each year, with a disproportionate burden in children under five.
 A ‘one health’ approach is urgently needed to address this tragedy; through studying the relationships between environmental and human health, it is possible to develop scalable built interventions to reduce pathogen and AMR transmission.

 We are working closely with Asia-Pacific communities within transdisciplinary research teams to deploy unified monitoring approaches, resolve transmission pathways, and develop scalable interventions to improve environmental conditions and human health.